 The good news?
 Research suggests that working at least part-time in your retirement might be right for you, both financially and physically.

 The key depends on what work you do and how you save the extra money you earn while taking on a part- or full-time job during retirement.

 Need to work or want to work?

-The unfortunate fact is that many retirees simply have no choice but to work, at least on a part-time basis, during their retirement years.
+The unfortunate fact is that many retirees just have no choice but to work, at least on a part-time basis, during their retirement years.

 That is because these retirees have not saved enough money to live comfortably during their retirement.

-However, the same study showed that 31 percent of retirees are not confident in the financial security of their retirement
+However, the same study showed that 25 percent of retirees are not too confident or not confident at all in the financial security of their retirement.

 In other words, a growing number of U.S. residents will need to work longer if they want to face a comfortable, happy retirement.

 Of course, there are also plenty of reasons why people would want to work during their retirement years.
 For one thing, the world of work has changed.
 Fewer people are making a living doing manual labor.
 Retirees can work longer if their work mostly involves sitting in front of a computer screen or making telephone calls.

 In fact, a June 2014 report by the Society for Human Resource Management (SHRM) references the new 'retirement workscape.'
 In this workscape, retirees will continue to find satisfaction from work even after they retire from their primary career.